 In this article, we’re going to give you tips about something related to test creation that learning experts call fidelity (no, not THAT fidelity–this is not a juicy blog post).
 In training talk, fidelity is the extent to which your test or test question mirrors the real task your workers will have to perform on the job.

-In describing fidelity and test questions, we’ll cover a few other best practices, too.
+In describing fidelity and tests, we’ll cover a few other best practices, too.
 Hope this helps you with your question writin’.

 Before we get down to fidelity, let’s take a moment to consider some basics.

 All training activities should include a set of learning objectives.
 The learning objectives are the reason that you created the training–they are what you want employees to be able to do after the training is over.

 If you begin to design or develop training without first crafting a good set of learning objectives, you’ve lost the battle before the fight begins.
 And, to the point of this article, you really can’t create learning assessments without first creating good learning objectives, because these should map to and complement one another–they’re a bit like the yin and yang of job training.

 When you write learning objectives at the beginning of your training creation process, focus on observable behaviors that employees should be able to do after the training is over.
 And remember that those observable behaviors should be the same things that you want employees to be able to do on the job, as well.

 If this idea of learning objectives is new to you, take a moment and check out our Guide to Writing Learning Objectives or check out our interview about Learning Objectives with learning researcher Dr Patti Shank and then come back and finish up here.

 Create the Tests and Test Items

 Once you’ve created your learning objectives, you should then: